-Hear them with genuine curiosity.
-That approach helps your ideas and creativity expand – which they really can’t when you’re closed down with being mad at yourself.
+Hear them with pure curiosity.
+This helps ideas and creativity expand – which they can’t when you’re closed down by being mad at yourself.

 So ask yourself: Why aren’t I starting right now?
 Then write down the answers – just a quick list – no big deal.

 2. Find A New Perspective

 Look at each reason for a way it can inspire you.
 It’s really pretty easy.
 By reframing, you can actually create motivation.
 Let me give you an example.

 Say my problem is I can’t get started writing this post.
 I listen to what my reasons are and write them down.
 Next I look for the new point of view inside them.
 Like this:

 - Reason: Afraid mine won’t be as good as another post I read this morning.

 - Shift: I can aspire to be as informative as the other writer.
 How can I do that? (motivation)